miconda/ruxc/README.md

 `RUst eXports to C`

-C/C++ library exporting useful functions written in Rust, such as a simple HTTP/S client functions for doing GET or POST requests.
+C/C++ library exporting useful functions written in Rust, such as simple HTTP/S client functions for doing GET or POST requests.

 ## Build ##